BetMGM Bonus Code GOALNEWSGET: Get $150 in bonuses for World Cup Qualifiers | Goal.com US

 What can you use your BetMGM bonuses on today?

-Belgium relies on Jérémy Doku, whose elusive dribbles through defenses make him a top threat.
-He’s supported by midfielder Kevin De Bruyne, who has five goals and nine assists in qualifiers.
-Also one to watch is Nicolas Raskin, a midfielder who has drawn interest from Premier League teams.

-Wales hopes to counter with Kieffer Moore, a 32-year-old veteran striker who scored in the squad’s recent win.
-Also one to watch is Harry Wilson, a creative winger, and Joe Rodon, a center back who scored the opening goal against Liechtenstein.
+Karol Świderski is the leading qualifiers scorer for Poland with two goals.
+He’s now the main attacking threat with Lewandowski out.
+Also watch for Nicola Zlewski, a 21-year-old winger who is a table-setter and an offensive threat.

+Finland counters with veteran striker Joel Pohjanpalo, who is the national team record-holder in goals.
+Helping him is center-back Arttu Hoskonen, the team captain who also plays in Poland with Cracovia, perhaps giving him a slight familiarity edge on his opponents.

+The match kicks off at 2:45 p.m. at Helsinki Olympic Stadium, Helsinki, Finland, with Poland a -120 favorite and a 2.5 goals over/under.
+Fox Sports and Fubo are streaming the match.

+In a Group K qualifier, Latvia and Albania are tied at 3 points apiece, each with one win and one loss.
+Thus, this match is pivotal for their chances at advancement.

+The squads have a history of tight games.
+They’ve met five times previously, all ending either 0-0 or 1-1.

+Latvia counts on striker and top scorer Vladislavs Gutkovskis, who has three points so far in qualifiers.
+He’s supported by winger Renārs Varslavāns, who scored his first international goal in a recent match.
+Bolstering the defense is Daniels Balodis, a center-back who keys the defense.

+Albania hopes to counter with striker Armando Broja, their leading scorer in the qualifiers with 3 goals and two assists.
+He’s backed by forward Myrto Uzuni, who leads the team in shots, and midfielder Qazim Laci, a strong passer who is a difference-maker on offense and defense.

 The match kicks off at 2:45 p.m.
-EDT at King Baudouin Stadium, Brussels, Belgium, with the home team a -240 favorite, with a 2.5 goals over/under.
-DAZN, Fox Sports, and Fubo will stream the match.

-Another match of note on Monday is the World Cup qualifier between Estonia vs. Norway.

-Estonia has no prior World Cup qualifications, but will aim to hit on the counter and exploit set-pieces.
-Norway hopes to build momentum toward a group win and automatic World Cup qualification.
-They come into this match with momentum, having won 4 out of 5 recent matches.

-Norway is led by Erling Haaland, who also plays for Manchester City in the Premier League.
-He’s Norway’s all-time top scorer with 38 goals in 39 appearances for the national team.
-He’s backed by Hugo Vetlesen, a central midfielder whose attack patterns are a key to the offense.

-Estonia will counter with qualifiers leading scorer Erik Sorga, a threat who has to be marked, and Konstantin Vassiljev, who has appeared in 158 matches for Estonia.
-Also of note is Karl Hein, a young keeper considered by many to be the team’s most valuable player.

-The match starts at 2:45 EDT at A. Le Coq Arena, Tallinn, Estonia, with Norway an overwhelming favorite at -1800, with a 3.5 goals over/under.
-Fox Soccer Plus and Fubo Sports U.S. will televise the match, with the Fox Sports app and Fubo streaming.
+EDT from Skonto Stadions, Riga, Latvia with Albania a -145 favorite and a 2.5 goals over/under.
+ESPN will televise the match, with Fubo and DAZN streaming.

 More info on BetMGM’s bonus offers*